dslab-uniud/J48SS/README.md

     - maxTime: used to cut-off the search of the patterns after a certain amount of time, in seconds
     - useIGPruning: whether to use the IG scoring of the best non-sequential attribute found to guide the pruning of pattern search space (should be leaved to True)

+All attributes already come with their default values, although some tuning should be performed.
+This is especially true for patternWeight.

 More information can be found at:

 Andrea Brunello, Enrico Marzano, Angelo Montanari, and Guido Sciavicco